NikhilaManogna/Docs-collab-platform/README.md

 npm run dev
 ```

-## Demo Script

-You can also use demo.ps1 for a quick API smoke flow.

 ## Scaling Strategy

-- gateway and services are stateless at the HTTP layer
+- Gateway and services are stateless at the HTTP layer
 - PostgreSQL stores durable auth and document state
 - Redis distributes collaboration events across instances
 - collaboration state is designed for horizontal fanout